Syrian opposition admits liberals to anti-Assad coalition

 But many hurdles remain in the process to choose new leaders for a coalition that has been rudderless since March and to name a provisional government that could strengthen what are now weak links with rebel units inside Syria.

-The coalition is controlled by the powerful Muslim Brotherhood and a faction loyal to Mustafa al-Sabbagh, a businessman who has been Qatar's point man for channelling financial and armed support to the opposition.
+The coalition is controlled by the powerful Muslim Brotherhood and a faction loyal to Mustafa al-Sabbagh, a businessman who has been Qatar's point man for channeling financial and armed support to the opposition.

 Kilo sounded optimistic.
 "We have reached an agreement.
 I think we need some time to prepare before we embark on the leadership selection process," he said.